For teaching courses of any kind as well as all other University events, the 3G rule is no longer mandatory.

 Lower Saxony extends standard period of study by another semester

 In view of the ongoing coronavirus pandemic, Lower Saxony has decided to increase the individual standard period of study by another semester.
-All students who were enrolled for three semesters in the period from summer semester 2020 to summer semester 2021 and were not on leave of absence will receive an extension of their individual standard period of study by three semesters.
+All students who were enrolled for four semesters in the period from summer semester 2020 to winter semester 2021/2022 and were not on leave of absence will receive an extension of their individual standard period of study by four semesters.
 Students who have only been enrolled for one semester during this period and have not been granted leave of absence will have their individual standard period of study extended by one semester etc..

 If you have already been credited with corresponding semesters in other states in Germany, this regulation does not apply.
 The extension of the individual standard period of study also increases the study credit (§ 12 NHG), but only if it was not used up before or at the end of the summer semester 2019.